 If you have received a positive diagnosis of gastro-oesophageal reflux disease (GORD) or laryngopharyngeal reflux (LPR) there are a number of potential treatment options available.

-Here we look at a (so-called) minimally invasive procedure termed Stretta Therapy.
+Here we look at a procedure called Stretta Therapy.

 How is the procedure carried out?